Android-Piepaint/android-astro/src/content/posts/renegade-an-aloha-parody-of-renegade.md

 # Post chorus

-The way you, the way you, the way you look tonight </br>
+The way you, the way you, the way you look tonight... </br>
-The way you, the way you, the way you look tonight </br>
+The way you, the way you, the way you look tonight... </br>